Mitulb188/machinelearning-andrewng/README.md

 # machinelearning-andrewng
-Solutions of AndrewNg Machine Learning Exercises
+#Solutions of AndrewNg Machine Learning Exercises
-I will be adding the all exercises of the course as it progresses
+I will be adding the exercises of the course as it progresses